 If you’re going to live in the property, it’s sometimes possible to borrow up to 95% of a property’s value, which means you would only need a 5% deposit.
 Obviously there is more risk involved, particularly if house prices fall.
 The lender will usually charge you a higher interest rate to cover the added risk.
 This would typically continue until the amount you owe becomes less than 80% of the property’s value, because you have repaid some of what you owe and/or the property has increased in value.

 If two of you are applying together, click the tab that says ‘there’s two of us’.
 Otherwise leave it on ‘single’ applicant.

 - Enter your salary.
 To make this easy you can choose an annual, monthly, fortnightly or weekly period.

 - Select how many dependants you have – children under 18 years.

 - Enter your total income from other sources.
 You can enter it in either the before tax or after tax row, or some in each if that’s easier.
 Again, you simply choose the most convenient period from annually to weekly.

 - Click the expenses button for the next section.

 The example below shows a person applying for a home loan on their own.
 Their annual salary is $70,000 before tax and they have one dependent child.
-They also earn $250 a week before tax working from home some evenings and $100 a week after tax looking after the child of a friend who works late some days.
+They also earn $250 a week before tax working from home some evenings and $100 a week before tax looking after the child of a friend who works late some days.